-Appendix A. Example YANG from the CNM Topology Subset
+Appendix A YANG from the CNM Topology Subset

-Shown below is the YANG specification for the Link object class.
-To also illustrate the concept of pruning (see [I-D.betts-netmod-framework-data-schema-uml]), not all of the attributes of the Link object class (see Section 5.2) defined in the ONF-CIM CNM are taken for mapping to YANG.
+Shown below is the YANG specification for the object classes in the Topology subset of the CNM.
+To also illustrate the concept of pruning (see [I-D.betts]), not all of the attributes of the object classes (see Section 5.2) defined in the ONF-CIM CNM are taken for mapping to YANG.

-The YANG module has been created using the simple mapping rules listed below.
-Note: ONF is currently working on UML to YANG mapping guideline technical recommendation.
+The YANG module has been created using the simple mapping rules listed below, as described in [I-D.mansfield].